 From the very first day the children start in Nursery we actively promote wellbeing.
 Staff work hard to form strong relationships with children and it is from these relationships that deeper understanding of where they fit within the world comes from.

 All children in school are taught the Jigsaw scheme and focus upon relationships and understanding the world in which they live.
 Further to this, children are taught about feelings and emotions and how each different emotion makes the body feel.
+The children are introduced to the Mood Monsters, which helps them understand and make sense of those different emotions.
 This supports our Behaviour and Regulation policy.
-Alongside this children are taught the Bounce Back program of work which focusses around resilience, bouncing back and social emotional learning.

 Each class in school has a recognition board and staff and children are actively encouraged to promote positivity towards each other by explaining why someone should be added to the board.